Over-salting a dish is a cook's worst nightmare, and it happens to all of us. Here you'll learn how to fix over-salted foods and save face!

 Add acids at the end of the cooking period to avoid coagulation of any dairy products

-Can I add a potato to fix over-salted foods?
+Can I add a sliced, raw potato to fix over-salted foods?

 Many a cook has been advised that adding a peeled, sliced potato to an over-salty soup or stew reduces the salt.
 However, the potato actually absorbs more water than it reduces salt.

-If you add raw potatoes to a high-sodium dish, the result is a big glob of salty mush because the raw potato extracts more liquid than salt.
+If you add raw potatoes to a high-sodium dish, the result is a big glob of salty mush because the raw potato extracts more liquid than it absorbs sodium.

 - Add more liquid; taste; if needed, add a thickening slurry; taste